A Tradition/Tribute since 2007

 - And finally a section of past cartoons about the “Ground Zero Mosque“.

 I am a BIG fan of editorial cartoons/cartoonists and will let these talented people memorialize this solemn day ~ their talent to catch a big-idea in one image is unrivaled.
 New frames will be added under the GOLD moniker just below.
 The newer cartoons will be larger than the older ones.
 The parameters of the old blog did not allow for bigger.
-Likewise, the videos embedded throughout work here as they stopped at the old site.
-Enjoy.
+[Note: this does not mean the newer cartoons directly below are themselves “new,” it just means that I recently found them… they in fact may be old.]

 These are mainly by fireman/port authority guys in remembrance of those lost